-- 8. The project site covers approximately 14.6 hectares of characteristically semi-rural land.
-The site has frontages to and will gain access from McKean Road to the south and from Totara Road to the east. - 9.
-The project will involve activities such as carrying out earthworks (including disturbance of contaminated soils), subdivision, diverting overland flow paths, discharging stormwater to the coastal marine area1 (CMA) and near natural inland wetland, reclamation of a modified natural stream, construction of walkways and three waters services, and landscaping and wetland restoration. - 10.
+- 8. The project site covers approximately 8.96 hectares of characteristically semi-rural land.
+The site has frontage to and will gain access from Totara Road to the east. - 9.
+The project involves activities such as demolishing buildings, carrying out earthworks (including disturbing contaminated soils), vegetation clearance within 10m of a natural wetland, diverting and placing structures within or over overland flow paths, discharging stormwater into the CMA, constructing or installing infrastructure including roads, vehicle and pedestrian accessways, and infrastructure for three-waters services, landscaping and restoring wetland. - 10.
 The project layout is in Attachment 3.